OGuilhermeGabriel/embedded-systems/README.md

 # Embedded-systems
 This is a repository dedicated to my projects in the Embedded Digital Systems course.
 It includes some projects I completed during the course.

 In these projects, I described the hardware using Verilog and synthesized it using Altera Quartus software.
 The boards I used varied from project to project.
-Some development boards I used as FPGAs and CPLDs were: Cyclone® IV EP4CE115 and Altera MAX II EPM240.
+Some development boards I used as FPGAs and CPLDs were: Cyclone® IV EP4CE115, Altera MAX II EPM240 and GW1NZ-1 Tang-Nano1K.

+- Disclaimer: Some projects may be outdated or abandoned.
+Those described as `[COMPLETED]` mean they have been finalized.

 ## 4-bit Comparator [COMPLETED]